martinber/dso-guide/README.md

 - Check carefully the grid align of the visibility plot.
 Draw the grid when generating the day-night plot to compare.
 (X axis is OK)

+- Find a way to add a warning indicating that user should select location before taking a look at ALT/AZ or plots

 ### Later

 - Flask logging